LunaONE/web/expertise.md

 ### Scraping

 The publicly accessible web contains a trove of valuable information for anyone.
-We help businesses acquire and explore information regarding customer demand and competitor offerings and bring them into a structured form for their business development analytics.
+We make this data available to our business clients, providing them with sanitized data about competitor pricing and customer demand.
+This allows them to focus on gaining insights from that data, instead of spending time on its acquisition.

 <span class="tt">Go</span>
 <span class="tt">Node.js</span>